All Episodes

 And I think he's rolling it out the right way.

-I'm a little bit worried about I mean, we played Rand Paul and his criticism.
+I'm a little bit worried about, I mean, we played Rand Paul and his criticism.

-Um I've had numerous conversations with the speaker, and I've talked to Congressman McCarthy, and I've talked to Freedom Caucus members, and I've talked to Rand Paul, and there seems to be this schism in this divide about what you know, we're getting the the the points now out as we speak.
+I've had numerous conversations with the speaker, and I've talked to Congressman McCarthy, and I've talked to Freedom Caucus members, and I've talked to Rand Paul.

-Do you interpret this in any way that it has a new mandate except to the insurance companies, that the Cadillac tax still exists, and that there's a new entitlement.
+Do you interpret this in any way that it has a new mandate except to the insurance companies, that the Cadillac tax still exists, and that there's a new entitlement?

 Are any of those things true in your mind?

-And Paul Ryan is right in that is when it goes to the committee, members can offer amendments.
+And Paul Ryan is right in that when it goes to the committee, members can offer amendments.

 I really like Rand Paul's approach to this.